giuseppeporcelli/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 # Module 2: Deploy the models

-In this module, you will create a Code Editor space in SageMaker Studio and clone this GitHub repository in the Code Editor environment.
+In this module, you will create a Code Editor space in SageMaker Studio and clone the GitHub repository, this time in the Code Editor environment.
 You will then deploy the trained models to a SageMaker inference endpoint using a deployment script written in Python.

- In this module, you will use the [Code Editor](https://docs.aws.amazon.com/sagemaker/latest/dg/code-editor.html), based on [Code-OSS, Visual Studio Code - Open Source](https://github.com/microsoft/vscode#visual-studio-code---open-source-code---oss), which allows you to write, test, debug, and run your analytics and machine learning code using the popular lightweight IDE.
-Code Editor is fully integrated with Amazon SageMaker Studio and supports IDE extensions available in the Open VSX Registry.
+The [Code Editor](https://docs.aws.amazon.com/sagemaker/latest/dg/code-editor.html), which is based on [Code-OSS, Visual Studio Code - Open Source](https://github.com/microsoft/vscode#visual-studio-code---open-source-code---oss) and fully integrated with SageMaker Studio, allows you to write, test, debug, and run your analytics and machine learning code using the popular lightweight IDE.

 ## Create a Code Editor space in SageMaker Studio